The history of Dunbar reveals that David II created it a Royal Burgh in 1370. This small East Lothian town lies around 30 miles from Edinburgh.

 Within months it was Bothwell who was forced to flee to Dunbar following defeat at the battle of Carberry Hill in June 1567 by an army led by the Lords of the Congregation, a group of Scottish Protestant nobles supported by Elizabeth I of England.

-While Bothwell escaped to Dunbar Castle and eventually to exile, Mary, a Catholic, was taken by her Protestant captors and imprisoned in Edinburgh Castle.
-Following Mary’s abdication in July 1567 the Scottish Parliament ordered the destruction of Dunbar Castle.
+Following Mary’s abdication in July 1567, the Scottish Parliament ordered the destruction of Dunbar Castle.

 Battle of Dunbar

 In September 1650, a Scottish army of 22,000 men under the command of General David Leslie was soundly defeated by a Cromwellian force, of half the size, at the Battle of Dunbar.